What Is The Official Language Of Algeria?

 In addition to Algerian Arabic, which is the official language, other languages spoken in Algeria include French, Berber, Tamazight, and Tachawit.
 French is the second most-widely spoken language in the country, with about 40% of the population speaking it.

-Berber is also widely spoken, with about 30% of Algerians speaking one of the various Berber languages.
-Tamazight is the Berber language that is recognized as a national language, while Tachawit is a regional dialect of Arabic.
+About 30% of Algerians speak one of the various Berber languages, with Tamazight recognized as a national language, and Tachawit as a regional Arabic dialect.

 The percentage of people who speak Berber, Tamazight, or Tachawit in Algeria ranges from 3% to 7%.
 Many of these languages are primarily spoken by the Amazigh (Berbers) and Chaoui (Berbers) communities.
 These two groups make up roughly 2 million of the total population.